Thanks for stopping by!

 Once in a while it really hits people that they don’t have to experience the world in the way they have been told to. —Alan Keightley

-I’m ready to shift to an ‘unconventional lifestyle,’ if you will.
-One that enables me to live and work anywhere in the world, take risks for the sake of risk taking, follow my whims, chase and accomplish my dreams, and ultimately live a life worth living (to me, not to anyone else).
+I was more than ready to shift to an unconventional lifestyle; one that enables me to live and work from anywhere in the world, take risks for the sake risk-taking, follow my whims, chase and accomplish my dreams, and ultimately live a life worth living.

 I can’t begin to tell you how many hours I’ve spent reading about travel, working exclusively online, and minimalism.
 Once I happened upon these resources that’s when I knew I hit my personal jackpot.
 And I’m not talking about money but personal, deep down, true satisfaction simply by finding something that clicked.